How to make the most of onsite electricity generation

 And with the National Grid at capacity across much of the UK, the option for battery storage exports are diminishing, with some areas under strict embargoes prohibiting paid battery storage schemes, whilst battery storage for private use is an expensive option with no subsidy support available.

 However, rather than seeing this as ‘lights out’ for renewable electricity generation opportunities, Kensa is encouraging rural landowners to consider that ground source heat pumps can turn this excess electricity into useful, renewable heat.
-You can use this to diversify your business, as well as further reducing your energy bills and emissions, plus earn a guaranteed income through the Renewable Heat Incentive (RHI) on the renewable heat produced.
+You can use this to diversify your business, as well as further reducing your energy bills and emissions.

 Ground source is a switched-on solution

 Ground source heat pumps are electrically powered devices that harness the natural heat energy freely available from ground or water sources and upgrade this to provide 100% sustainably sourced and renewably produced heating and hot water.
-The technology produces three times more energy than it uses and can provide low cost and efficient heating to everything from farmhouses and holiday cottages, to animal enclosures and storage facilities.
+The technology delivers three times more energy than it uses and can provide low-cost and efficient heating to everything from farmhouses and holiday cottages, to animal enclosures and storage facilities.

-For example, one arable farm in Northumberland replaced an old oil boiler with a cascaded ground source heat pump system to provide heating to a farmhouse and outbuildings at a much lower cost, whilst also receiving 20 years’ worth of quarterly payments from the RHI.
+For example, one arable farm in Northumberland replaced an old oil boiler with a cascaded ground source heat pump system to provide heating to a farmhouse and outbuildings at a much lower cost, whilst also receiving 20 years’ worth of quarterly payments from government funding.